sylvioneto/terraform_gcp/data-fusion/README.md

 ## Description

-This project demonstrates how to create a Data Fusion to execute No Code data pipelines.
+This project demonstrates how to create a Data Fusion environment to execute No Code data pipeline.

 ## Deploy